4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Enable or disable automatic ingame update notification on join
 update-notify: true

+#Blocks all "/<pluginname>:<command>" from tabcompleting and from executing
+block-plugin-named-commands: true

+#Set true if you are using the bungeecord version and want to block commands via plugin:<pluginname>
+#If true the groupsystem in this config will be disabled
+bungee-mode: false

 groups:
   #If no group is set via the permission plhide.group.<group> this will be applied
   #Do not rename the default group!
   default:
   #The list of commands whose execution will be blocked or only executable
     commands:
       - ver
       - version
       - about
       - bukkit